Why Quantitative Structuring?: Results so far

 With all their shortcomings, financial products of the past have given us a tremendous amount of experience.
-We respect this knowledge and want to retain as much of it as possible.
-To this end we require our theory to have the ability to analyze traditional products even though it may expose them as deficient in some way.
+We respect this knowledge and want to retain as much of it as possible.\footnote{In science this approach is known as the {\it correspondence principle}.
+It ensures accumulation of scientific knowledge.
+Every new theory is required to retain all of the useful (valid) insights from its predecessors.} To this end we require our theory to have the ability to analyze traditional products even though it may expose them as deficient in some way.
 In~\cite{Soklakov_2013a} we check this requirement by looking at some traditional products.
-We start with vanilla instruments (spot, vol, skew products) moving into more exotic path-dependent skew products.
+We start with vanilla instruments (spot, vol, skew products) moving into more exotic path-dependent derivatives.
 We also reproduce key design ideas of bespoke equity indices and discuss the early exercise feature.
-As expected, we find that traditional products use hidden assumptions which often make some sense but in general may not be easy to justify.
+As expected, we find that traditional products use hidden assumptions which often make some approximate sense but in general may not be easy to justify.

 In the same paper~\cite{Soklakov_2013a} we noticed that product and model design form related disciplines.
 Indeed, modeling deficiencies can be exploited as investment opportunities.
 We develop this idea further in~\cite{Soklakov_2014MR} where we present an economically meaningful approach to model risk assessment.